help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.compilerOptions** - This setting will override or add to existing compiler options.<br/>
   Valid options are the same as for the `compilerOptions` section in `tsconfig.json`, with the exception of `outDir`and `outFile` which are ignored since the code is compiled in-memory.

+  If `noEmitOnError` is set to a truthy value, in either `tsconfig.json` or in `karmaTypescriptConfig.compilerOptions`, the karma process will exit with `ts.ExitStatus.DiagnosticsPresent_OutputsSkipped` if any compilation errors occur.

 * **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented, set to `false` to see the original Typescript code when debugging.<br/>